vishnunair3009/FlytBase-Technical-Assesment/README.md

 This seperation ensures modularity , making it easier to test with different scenarios and scale up for larger datasets, making it ideal for UTM type implementations.

-# Installation Guide - How to Run ?

-   1) Install requirements/ make sure all the dependencies are installed eg : pip install numpy matplotlib
-   2) generate missions/ run the preliminary script for generating missions labelled "-----" using : python generate_missions.py
-   3) Run the main deconfliction system script using : python drone_deconfliction_system.py

 ## Files

 - `Drone_Collision_System_03.py`: Main script for the simulation.
-- `Mission_Generation.py` : Script for randomised mission generation
+- `Mission_Generation.py` : Script for randomised mission generation,i.e, convergence is intentional, but actual collision is probabilistic or randomized.
+- `Guarenteed_Collisions_Mission_Generation.py`: Script for Guarenteed collision of drones to check if system is faulty or not.
 - `Reflection.pdf`: A brief reflection on the project.
-- `Test_Scenarios/`: Contains two test cases — one with conflict, one without.
+- `Test_Scenarios`: Contains two test cases — one with conflict, one without.
-- `Outputs/`: Video output files for demonstration.
+- `Outputs`: Video output files for demonstration.